Innovate faster and cut risk with PHP experts from Zend Services.

 Matthew Weier O’Phinney

-For PHP teams just starting their cloud journey, employing cloud orchestration practices for their applications may be a “down the road” initiative.
+Cloud orchestration may be a “down the road” initiative for PHP teams just starting their cloud journey.
 However, cloud orchestration for PHP applications isn’t the complex initiative it used to be.
 In fact, it’s one that most teams should bake into their first deployments to the cloud.

 In this blog, I walk through some cloud orchestration basics, including core definitions, the benefits of cloud orchestration, commonly used technologies, and how teams can lean on ready-to-go cloud images, orchestration templates, and products from Zend to realize the benefits of cloud orchestration for their PHP apps.